-There are few issues as emotionally charged as asking the diabetes community if diabetes is a disability.
+There are few issues as emotionally charged as asking the diabetes community, is a person with diabetes disabled?
 Some people will state that they have a disabled pancreas.
 Others will state that there is nothing that they cannot do…except make insulin.
 There seems to be no clear answer.
 There are some cases where diabetes is recognized by federal agencies as a disability and others where it is not.

 What is a disability?